greenrobot/greenDAO/README.md

 Features
 --------
-greenDAO has a unique set of features:
+greenDAO's unique set of features:

 * Rock solid: greenDAO has been around since 2011 and is used by countless famous apps
 * Super simple: concise and straight-forward API
 * Small: The library is <100K and it's just plain Java jar (no CPU dependent native parts)
 * Fast: Probably the fastest ORM for Android, driven by intelligent code generation
 * Safe and expressive query API: QueryBuilder uses property constants to avoid typos
-* V2.0.0 Powerful joins: query across entities and even chain joins for complex relations
+* Powerful joins: query across entities and even chain joins for complex relations
-* V2.0.0 Flexible property types: use custom classes or enums to represent data in your entity
+* Flexible property types: use custom classes or enums to represent data in your entity

 Add greenDAO to your project